 When not engaged in warfare they spend a certain amount of time in hunting, but much more in idleness, thinking of nothing else but sleeping and eating.
 For the boldest and most warlike men have no regular employment, the care of house, home, and fields being left to the women, old men, and weaklings of the family.
 In thus dawdling away their time they show a strange inconsistency – at one and the same time loving indolence and hating peace.

 And while the Anglo-Saxon warriors emerged in Britain more than four centuries after the said observation, their German roots were quite evident, especially when it came to the social side of affairs.
 To that end, most men of the warrior class, even of the average station, were loath to farming, given its assumed status as a menial task.
-But of course, over time when the Anglo-Saxons became more settled, practicality demanded economic scenarios where many of mid-ranked thegns would give up their swords in return for provincial estates that oversaw farming.
+But of course, over the course of a period when the Anglo-Saxons became more settled, practicality demanded economic scenarios where many of mid-ranked thegns would give up their swords in return for provincial estates that oversaw farming.

 But the heall (long-hall) remained the focus of social activity for high-ranking warriors, with the structure’s central location within a lord’s estate.
 In fact, in many cases, the heall was the residence of the lord and some members (and companions) of his hearthweru.
 Suffice it to say, the hall with its large open space and central fireplace, became the hub where these high-ranking warriors feasted, drank, planned battles, and even argued and fought.
 These activities were often complemented by recreational stuff, including the distribution of chosen gifts and the recitations of war-poetry.
 Now, of course, not all warriors resided within the heall, with the very senior members (duguth) being often allocated different lands and estates.